 Europa Nostra was founded on 29 November 1963 in Paris.
-For over 50 years, we have celebrated, protected and lobbied for cultural heritage.
+For almost 60 years, we have celebrated, protected and lobbied for cultural heritage.
 Europa Nostra is today recognised as the most representative heritage organisation in Europe with members from over 40 countries.

 - To give shape and voice to an ever-growing citizens’ movement to support cultural and natural heritage across Europe